cmrust/rando/README.md

 There are a number of `make` functions to make working with `pip` a bit easier.

-If you need to add dependencies, drop into a venv bash shell and use normal pip commands as usual, then use the make command to freeze the venv:
+If you need to add dependencies, drop into a virtual environment bash shell and use normal pip commands as usual, then use this make command to freeze the venv:
 ```
 make venv-bash
 pip install <package-name>